ModelEarth/community-data/process/python/bea/README.md

 The last block of this notebook contains the code for generating the state-wide data.
 Getting the state-wide totals directly from the Census API results in numbers different from the sum of each state’s county totals since the cesus excludes payroll and number of employees for counties with only a couple firms.

-TO DO: Columns of final output should be something like:
+TO DO: Columns of final output:

-FIPS, NAICS, Establishments, Employees, Payroll
+Fips, Naics, Establishments, Employees, Payroll

 TO DO: Recent years